signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

+1Q-2Q 2023 - Improvements over a wide range of areas, including:

+ - mixed SIP and RTP stream handling
+ - HI2 and HI3 decode
+ - DTMF handling
+ - "accelerated time" for bulk pcap handling
+ - return audio content type from codecs (only for codecs that support this)

+Bug fixes including:

+ - keyboard handling inside containers
+ - codec type auto-detection

 3Q-4Q 2022 - new releases of pktlib, voplib, mediaMin, and mediaTest, including:

  - support for handsets and voice assistants found in the wild using non-compliant EVS "AMR-WB IO mode" format